 ✔ Comprehensive list of the core grocery items, and the database is frequently updated.

 ✔ Easy to read comprehensive information about the diet.

-✔ Easily searchable and filterable accurate information for the FODMAP content of hundreds of different foods
+✔ Searchable, filterable, constantly updated, and accurate information for the FODMAP content of hundreds of different foods

-✔ Lots of low FODMAP recipe ideas.
+✔ Over 70 low FODMAP recipe ideas.

 ✔ Create a shopping list.